Relic: Economic effect

 As holy relics attracted pilgrims and these religious tourists needed to be housed, fed, and provided with souvenirs, relics became a source of income not only for the destinations that held them, but for the abbeys, churches, and towns en route.
 Relics were prized as they were portable.
 They could be possessed, inventoried, bequeathed, stolen, counterfeited, and smuggled.
 They could add value to an established site or confer significance on a new location.
 Offerings made at a site of pilgrimage were an important source of revenue for the community who received them on behalf of the saint.

-According to Patrick Geary, "[t]o the communities fortunate enough to have a saint's remains in its church, the benefits in terms of revenue and status were enormous, and competition to acquire relics and to promote the local saint's virtues over those of neighboring communities was keen".
+According to Patrick Geary, "[t]o the communities fortunate enough to have a saint's remains in its church, the benefits in terms of revenue and status were enormous, and competition to acquire relics and to promote the local saint's virtues over those of neighboring communities was keen."
 Local clergy promoted their own patron saints in an effort to secure their own market share.
 On occasion guards had to watch over mortally ill holy men and women to prevent the unauthorized dismemberment of their corpses as soon as they died.
 Geary also suggests that the danger of someone murdering an aging holy man in order to acquire his relics was a legitimate concern.

 Relics were used to cure the sick, to seek intercession for relief from famine or plague, to take solemn oaths, and to pressure warring factions to make peace in the presence of the sacred.
 Courts held relics since Merovingian times.
 St Angilbert acquired for Charlemagne one of the most impressive collections in Christendom.
-An active market developed.
-Relics entered into commerce along the same trade routes followed by other portable commodities.
+An active market developed and relics entered into commerce along the same trade routes followed by other portable commodities.
 Matthew Brown likens a ninth-century Italian deacon named Deusdona, with access to the Roman catacombs, as crossing the Alps to visit monastic fairs of northern Europe much like a contemporary art dealer.

 Canterbury was a popular destination for English pilgrims, who traveled to witness the miracle-working relics of St Thomas Becket, the sainted Archbishop of Canterbury who was assassinated by knights of King Henry II in 1170.
 After Becket's death, his successor and the Canterbury chapter quickly used his relics to promote the cult of the as-yet-uncanonized martyr.
 The motivations included the assertion of the Church's independence against rulers, a desire to have an English (indeed Norman English) saint of European reputation, and the desire to promote Canterbury as a destination for pilgrimage.
 In the first years after Becket's death, donations at the shrine accounted for twenty-eight percent of the cathedral's total revenues.